The program, which was launched in 2010, is intended to reduce blight and spur economic activity in city neighborhoods.

 Read The Baltimore Sun to learn more.

-Tools to reduce blight and revitalize communities will be discussed at the 2017 MACo Summer Conference session entitled, “No Vacancy: Revitalizing Vacant and Blighted Properties.”
+Tools to reduce blight and revitalize communities will be discussed at the 2017 MACo Summer Conference session entitled, “No Vacancy: Revitalizing Vacant and Blighted Properties” on Thursday, August 17, from 3:30 pm – 4:30 pm.
+More details about the session are available in the registration brochure.

-The MACo summer conference is August 16-19, 2017 at the Roland Powell Convention Center in Ocean City Maryland.
-This year’s theme is “You’re Hired!”.
+The MACo Summer Conference is August 16-19, 2017 at the Roland Powell Convention Center in Ocean City Maryland.
+This year’s theme is “You’re Hired!” and will focus on economic development, counties as employers, and opportunities to draw more businesses to Maryland.

 Learn more about MACo’s Summer Conference: